 As early as now, let me tell you this: You really can’t judge a show by its trailer nor by its synopsis.
 I’ll try not to spoil the show too much but read along if you want my two cents on the matter.
-Sure, body image issues are something to consider but in my honest opinion, there are way more to see than just that trailer – from bullying, LGBT issues, crazy things someone can do for success, infidelity, suicidal thoughts, eating disorders, being a former “trailer trash” (derogatory term for lower-class white people), and even exorcism, to name A FEW.
+Sure, body image issues are something to consider but in my honest opinion, there are way more to see than just that trailer – from bullying, LGBT issues, crazy things someone can do for success, infidelity, suicidal thoughts, eating disorders, being a former “trailer trash” (derogatory term for lower-class white people), and even a jab at beliefs about exorcism, to name A FEW.
 Debby Ryan didn’t even last one episode in that fat suit!

-Some might make you chuckle a bit, while some will make you roll your eyes so far that you’ll almost see your brains.
+Some scenes might make you chuckle a bit, while some will make you roll your eyes so far that you’ll almost see your brains.
 I guess that’s part of the cheap laughs that the show is aiming for.
 Who knows?
 Not everyone can understand jokes.

 I was initially out of words after watching all 12 one-hour episodes.
-It’s like the story is an endless loop of misadventures that will always circle back to Patty Bladell and tag along her pageant coach Bob Armstrong (Dallas Roberts).
+It’s like the story is an endless loop of misadventures that will always circle back to Patty Bladell and her pageant coach Bob Armstrong (Dallas Roberts).
 When I first saw the trailer, I thought it would have a common revenge plot of an anti-hero with comedic twists, but the series had way more issues thrown in – to the point that it seems problematic for a show with only a few episodes.
 Patty is crazier than any other Netflix character that took on a main role!